jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### What's the Point?

-## Basic Simulation
+## Programming Style

 Before we get started on the modulator, I want to comment on my programming style.
 I like my modem simulations to be as simple as possible.
 No fancy programming-language magic or crazy abstractions allowed.
 Eventually, I want to take my simulation code and easily convert it into a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
 So if you look at my code and wonder why I didn't use a certain language feature, that's why.
-With that out of the way, let's get started.

-My preferred programming languages for this is Python.
-The three most common packages I use for communications simulations are `numpy`, `matplotlib`, and `scipy`.
-For this first one, we'll manage without `scipy`.
+## My Preferred Toolchain

+Python is my preferred language for writing modem simulations.
+It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
+You can just open up a text file and hack away.
+Unlike some numerical-focused scripting languages I've used (Matlab and Julia), efficient arrays aren't built into the language.
+They need to be accessed through libraries.
+As you'll see, this can lead to some clunky syntax, but you get used to it.

+## Modulator Simulation

+@TODO: Add diagram with large workflow, channel encoding, preamble, etc.

+The two packages you absolutely, without a doubt, need to write simulations are `numpy`, and `matplotlib`.
+Remember how I said efficient arrays aren't built into Python, but must be accessed through packages; `numpy` is that package.

 ``` python
 import numpy as np